atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

   <canvas id="canvas-default" class="bordered"></canvas>
 </p>

-By default, it is a transparent rectangle measuring 300 by 150 pixels ([spec][4]).
+By default, the canvas is a transparent rectangle measuring 300x150 pixels ([spec][4]).
 I have added a border around it to clearly define its size and position on the page.